 Testing between Certificate Asssistant 5.0 on OS 10.11.6 El Capitan between two different user accounts on the same Mac.
 I created a CA in a user account which already had a working self-signed certificate for email.
 The CA’s certificate did have a different serial number, but the same email address.
 Going against my own advice, i sent out an invitation straight out of Certificate Assistant.
 When the other OS X user attempted to run the configuration file, they got:

-alt="An Error Occurred.
-The file you specified could not be opened by this assistant."
+A screenshot i seem to have lost, whose text reads: “An Error Occurred.
+The file you specified could not be opened by this assistant.”

 I spent about 20 minutes trying to find a workaround, coming up with nothing other than the same thing which i figured out years earlier during the first observation: ignore what the CA sends and have the non-CA user send the CA a CSR (see below).
 To avoid this issue, i strongly recommend:

 - Do not make a stand-alone self-signed S/MIME certificate for an OS X user who will also act as a CA.

 - Create the CA first, with a CA cert not including email security (this is forced upon users of Certificate Assistant 5.0 pre-Sierra due to its bugs).
 Do not send out any invitations at this point!.

 - Use the CA to create a leaf certificate for the CA user which is that user’s S/MIME secure email certificate.